Japan Socialist Party

-The Japan Socialist Party (日本社会党, Nihon Shakai-tō) was a socialist and progressive political party in Japan that existed from 1945 to 1996.
-The party was founded as the Social Democratic Party of Japan by members of several proletarian parties that existed before World War II, including the Social Mass Party, the Labour-Farmer Party, and the Japan Labour-Farmer Party.
-The party represented the Japanese left after the war, and was a major opponent of the right-wing Liberal Democratic Party.
+The Japan Socialist Party (日本社会党, Nihon Shakai-tō) was a major socialist and progressive political party in Japan which existed from 1945 to 1996.
+The party was the primary representative of the Japanese left and main opponent of the right-wing Liberal Democratic Party for most of its existence.

-The JSP was briefly in power from 1947 to 1948.
-From 1951 to 1955, the JSP was divided into the Left Socialist Party and the Right Socialist Party.
-In 1955, Japan's two major conservative parties merged to form the Liberal Democratic Party (LDP), establishing the so-called 1955 System, which allowed the party to continuously hold power since.
-The JSP was the largest opposition party but was incapable of forming government.
-Nonetheless, the JSP managed to hold about one third of the seats in the National Diet during this period, preventing the LDP from revising the Constitution of Japan.
+The JSP was founded in 1945 by members of pre-war proletarian parties, including the Shakai Taishūtō.
+In the 1947 election, the JSP became the largest party in the National Diet and formed a government under Tetsu Katayama until 1948.
+From 1951 to 1955, the JSP was split into the Left Socialist Party and the Right Socialist Party, and in 1960 some of its members broke away to form the rival Democratic Socialist Party.
+In 1955, Japan's two major conservative parties merged to form the Liberal Democratic Party (LDP), which has held power near-continuously since.
+The JSP was the largest opposition party for the next 40 years, but was incapable of forming a government.
+Nonetheless, it managed to hold about one third of the seats in the National Diet during this period, preventing the LDP from revising the Constitution of Japan.

-In the late 1980s and early 1990s, the JSP under the leadership of Takako Doi earned a record-high number of seats.
-However, the establishment and electoral success of new conservative parties in the mid-1990s took the JSP by surprise and its share of seats in the National Diet decreased significantly.
-The party was formally dissolved in 1996.
-Its successor is the Social Democratic Party, a minor party holding two parliamentary seats, one each in the Houses of Representatives and Councillors as of 2022.

-Two Japanese prime ministers, Tetsu Katayama and Tomiichi Murayama, were members of the JSP.
+Under the leadership of Takako Doi, the JSP achieved brief resurgence in the 1990 election before losing many of its seats in the 1993 election.
+In 1994, JSP leader Tomiichi Murayama became prime minister of a coalition government before the coalition collapsed in 1996.
+The JSP's period in the government alienated many of its traditional supporters, and it was reconstituted in 1996 as the Social Democratic Party, which became a minor party.
+The Democratic Party of Japan replaced the JSP as the main opposition to the LDP.